U.S. Equal Employment Opportunity Commission

 For more about Chair Jenny R. Yang, see http://www.eeoc.gov/eeoc/yang.cfm.

-OCH is currently looking for 2L, 3L or LLM law student interns.
-Successful applicants will possess strong legal research, analysis and writing skills and have a demonstrated interest in civil rights issues, employment law, or public interest law.
+OCH is currently looking for 2L, 3L or LLM law student interns, with strong legal research and writing skills, and a demonstrated interest in civil rights issues, employment law, or public interest law.
 Interns will be supervised by an attorney and will have opportunities to produce a legal writing work-product.

 Interns may work full-time or part-time for 10-12 weeks.
 Schedules are flexible and negotiable.